 Check with your hire boat company what sort of sockets your specific boat will have, so that you can bring any necessary adapters or leads.

-You shouldn't plan to bring large items, such as bikes or canoes, without first finding out from your canal holiday operator whether there is room for them on your boat.
+You shouldn't plan to bring large items, such as bikes or canoes, without first finding out from your hire boat company whether there is room for them on your boat.